SAP CPI Integration with ReleaseOwl

 To promote the user story, click the three dots (Actions) and select Promote.

-You can view the Deploy Logs in the ReleaseOwl Dashboard under the SAP CPI Deploy Logs window after promoting the user story.
+You can view the Deploy Logs under the SAP CPI Deploy Logs window after promoting the user story.

 Upload Status: Indicates whether the artifact was successfully uploaded.